 “A person commits the offense of gambling if the person knowingly advances or participates in any gambling activity.”

 Many states start from this position and then designate exceptions to or exemptions from the law.
-What makes Hawaii so stringent is that its lone exception is for social gaming, and even those games are heavily limited.
+What makes Hawaii so stringent is that its exception is for social gaming and sweepstakes sites, and even those games are heavily limited.
 There is no lottery, no bingo, and certainly no casino gaming, online or otherwise, in the state.

 One way to deal with the prohibition, however, is through the use of sweepstakes sites.
 Sweepstakes are legal under Hawaiian law, albeit with razor-thin definitions of what makes them acceptable.
 So, you might be able to find some gaming options with sites that take pains to remain classified as sweepstakes, not online casinos.